Cacsjep/goxis/Readme.md

 Examples are really close to existing C examples of the [AXIS Native SDK repo](https://github.com/AxisCommunications/acap-native-sdk-examples).

+> [!NOTE]
+> The examples use mainly acapapp package, all examples could also just written using the diffrent go packages directly without using acapapp package.

 | Example         | Description |
 |-----------------|--------------|
 | `axevent/send`	            | Demonstrate how to declare and send an event using acapapp package     |